 Payday or pawn shop loans can be tempting if you have bad credit because they don’t require a credit check.

-Another option for getting a short-term loan with bad credit is applying with a creditworthy cosigner.
+Another option for getting a short-term loan with bad credit is applying with a cosigner who has good credit.
 Not all personal loan lenders offer cosigned personal loans, but some do.

 Even if you don’t technically need a cosigner to get approved, having one could help you qualify for a lower interest rate than you’d get on your own.